 Technological Advancements in Jaw Surgery

 Advancements in technology over the years have provided new tools and techniques to minimize recovery time and maximize results.
 We are now able to understand an accurate picture of your jaw as it is now, and Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan and Zastrow can even give you an idea of what it will look like after treatment using special computer software and 3D imaging.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow, Semidey and Godwin can even give you an idea of what it will look like after treatment using special computer software and 3D imaging.

 Jaw Surgery Procedure